-366 Essentially, the precautionary effect increases over time when shocks to the growth rate are positively correlated, implying that future societies require higher returns to face the additional uncertainty.
-See Cropper et al., 2014 and Arrow et al., 2014 supra note 342.
-See also Intergovernmental Panel on Climate Change, Climate Change 2014-Impacts, Adaptation and Vulnerability: Regional Aspects, Cambridge University Press, 2014 [hereinafter, IPCC 2014].
+69 Essentially, the precautionary effect increases over time when shocks to the growth rate are positively correlated, implying that future societies require higher returns to face the additional uncertainty (Cropper et al., 2014; Arrow et al., 2014; IPCC, 2014).

-367 See Christian Gollier, Should we discount the far-distant future at its lowest possible rate?, 3 Economics: The Open-Access, Open-Assessment E-Journal 1-14 (2009).
-Due to the deep uncertainty characterizing future climate damages, some analysts argue that the stochastic processes underlying the long-run consumption growth path cannot be econometrically estimated; see Gollier (2012) supra note 361 and Martin L Weitzman, A Review of The Stern Review of the Economics of Climate Change, 45 J. Econ.
-Lit.
-703 (2007).
+70 Due to the deep uncertainty characterizing future climate damages, some analysts argue that the stochastic processes underlying the long-run consumption growth path cannot be econometrically estimated (Weitzman, 2007; Gollier, 2012).
 In other words, economic damages, and thus future economic growth, are ambiguous.
-Agents must then form subjectivity probabilities, which may be better interpreted as a belief (see Cropper et al., 2014 Supra note 342).
-Again, theory shows that ambiguity leads to a declining discount rate schedule by Jensen's inequality (see Cropper et al 2014 supra note 342).
+Agents must then form subjectivity probabilities, which may be better interpreted as a belief (Cropper et al., 2014).
+Again, theory shows that ambiguity leads to a declining discount rate schedule by Jensen's inequality (Cropper et al., 2014).